justAnArthur/custom-protocol-based-on-UDP/02 custom-protocol-based-on-UDP.md

 |---------------|----------|-------------|--------------|
 | 3 bits        | 18 bits  | 8 bits      | 11 bits      |

-- Sender sends when it wants to send message.
+- Sender sends when it wants to send a message.

 ---